-In November 2016, the Board of Directors authorized a stock repurchase program to repurchase up to 750,000 outstanding shares of its common stock.
-Under this program, in fiscal year 2018, the Company repurchased and retired 30,977 shares of its common stock at a weighted-average price of \$3.99 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.1 million.
+In April 2022, the Board of Directors canceled the prior stock repurchase program that commenced in July 2017 and authorized a new stock repurchase program allowing the repurchase of up to \$40.0 million worth of common stock.
+In fiscal year 2022, the Company repurchased 1,652,043 shares of its common stock at an average price of \$10.23 per share, at a total cost of \$16.9 million (including a broker commission of \$0.03 per share).
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
-This program was completed in July 2017.
+The repurchased shares of common stock were recorded as treasury stock and were accounted for under the cost method.
+As of June 30, 2022, approximately \$23.1 million remained available for stock repurchases pursuant to the board authorization.